 It’s worth caring about the time you spend on social media, what it takes you away from, and how it makes you feel.
-Not to mention the other concerns of it collecting data from you and manipulating the way you see the world in its aim to earn money and get you to think or act a certain way – that’s how marketing runs.
+Not to mention the concerns about corporations collecting data from you and manipulating how you see the world in their quest to earn more $$$ and get you to think or act a certain way – that’s how marketing runs.

 I tended to use social media when I wanted time out from working, or to ‘fill in’ time when waiting for something to happen or when I was bored.
 I was about using it as a chill-out numbing mechanism but the danger turned out to be that it left me feeling drained and uninspired and it’s not a great pastime for mental health to be truthful.
 After feeling blah for too long…

 Why am I doing this?
 Is it to stay up-to-date with friends or family or is it for the latest gossip?
 Does the timeline show posts from friends or is it all this other stuff and ads to wade through?
 Am I making a difference with the information I post?
 There’s so much #@$% I’m seeing that my world is being clouded and the platform decides what I get to see and whether my posts even get seen by anyone much.
 Me also: What a waste of time.
 Give it up!
 How can I do this differently?